gplcart/cli_api/README.md

 A processor for [API](https://github.com/gplcart/api) module.
 Essentially it translates HTTP requests into CLI commands and allows to execute CRUD commands provided by different CLI providers.

-Every request must be constructed as such: `/api/cli-command-name`
+Every request URL must be constructed as such: `/api/cli-command-name`

 Command options can be passed in the query string, POST body or both.
 Arguments from POST body will override arguments from GET query.